noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 [...Welcome back, Kuro.]

 [I’m back...
-Haahh… Geez, she’s really strong that it feels nasty...
+Haahh...
+Geez, she’s really strong that it feels nasty...
 I’m feeling tired.]

 I don’t know if I should say that it’s to be expected from a God who created a world or not, but Eden-san seems to be quite strong, and Kuro sighs with an